 Androgenetic alopecia/hair loss is characterized by a decrease in the density and diameter of the hair and miniaturization of the hair follicle.
 It is a progressive disorder if left untreated, and can result in significant balding.
 Most patients present complaints of a receding hairline as well as loss of hair on the top of the scalp.
-PRP hair restoration at Philadelphia-area practice Cirillo Cosmetic Dermatology Spa aims to reverse these effects, slowing the rate of hair loss and encouraging hair regrowth.
+PRP hair restoration at the Bryn Mawr, Newtown Square, and Philadelphia-area practice Cirillo Cosmetic Dermatology Spa aims to reverse these effects, slowing the rate of hair loss and encouraging hair regrowth.

 What Causes Hair Loss?